Demand for Salesforce Developers Continues to Expand

 In Apex, @future

-annotated methods cannot get sObjects as arguments, because the sObject might change between the time you call the method and the time it actually executes.
+annotated methods cannot get sObjects as arguments, because the sObject might change between the time you call the method and the time it executes.
 In this particular scenario, a list of sObjects IDs should be used instead to perform a query for the most up-to-date records.

 Here is an example of a future method properly querying the objects from a list of IDs: